RENCURELI/YokaiFinalBuild/README.md

 # YokaiFinalBuild
-The final version of Yokai
+The final version of Yokai from late 2019

+I developped :
+- The NPC logic ( FSM )
+- The patrol system
+- The NPC detection